 A great opportunity to get involved in the research of your favorite professor.
 The time demands again depend on the position you apply for.
-These are typically full-time positions but halftime RA-ships with prorated work requirement and financial support is also possible.
+These are typically full-time positions but half-time RA-ships with prorated work requirement and financial support is also possible.

-Full-time RA-ship: \$12,231 per semester 15-20 hrs/week + full tuition.
+Full time TA-ship: \$15,741 per semester for 15-20 hrs/week